bgoonz/docs-collection/github/get-started/exploring-projects-on-github/index.md

 ---
 title: Exploring projects on GitHub
-intro: 'Discover interesting projects on {% data variables.product.product_name %} and contribute to open source by collaborating with other people.'
+intro: "Discover interesting projects on {% data variables.product.product_name %} and contribute to open source by collaborating with other people."
 redirect_from:
   - /categories/stars/
   - /categories/87/articles/